Childfromthemountains/Purple-Isotope-Sniper-Rifle-TF2/README.md

 Gain access to existing particles (such as this one): 1 key

-Request a recolor: 3 keys for new requests, 2 keys (discounted by 1 key) for previous clients.
+Request a recolor: 2 keys for new requests, 1 key (discounted by 1 key) for previous clients.
 This is per particle.*

  *I unfortunately can't make a Team Shine effect, as I've verified that the code made to have a particle apply when on a different team is something Valve do themselves.